Home ยป Sewing

-If you want to learn how to make a pincushion I have a fun tutorial to share with you today.
-Today’s pattern is a fun flower pincushion that features a bit of wool applique.
+If you want to learn how to make a pincushion, I have a fun tutorial to share with you today.
+Today’s pattern is a fun flower pincushion featuring wool applique.
 It’s a great project if you’re looking to try your hand at wool applique.
 It’s also quick to stitch and makes a fun gift for your favorite Sewist!

 Flower pincushion on white table

-I have been wanting a new pincushion for a while and I thought making one would give me the perfect canvas to practice wool applique.
-Small, useful and cute- this Wool Applique Flower Pincushion checks all my boxes.
+I have wanted a new pincushion and thought making one would give me the perfect canvas to practice wool applique.
+Small, useful, and cute- this Wool Applique Flower Pincushion checks all my boxes.ย

 Flower pincushion on white table

-If you are already skilled at wool applique, you might be interested in this patriotic embroidery hoop pattern that is a touch more involved.
+If you are already skilled at wool applique, you might be interested in this more involved patriotic embroidery hoop pattern.

 Flower pincushion on white table

-Wool for applique- small pieces are all you need.
-You could also use fabric and fusible adhesive to do the applique
+• 1 piece Wool for applique small pieces are all you need.
+You could also use fabric and fusible adhesive.

-Freezer paper for cutting pattern pieces out (optional)
+• 1 piece Freezer paper for cutting pattern pieces out

 Beginner Wool Applique Instructions: